opnsense/docs/source/manual/how-tos/shaper_bufferbloat.rst

 ..
 Note::

-        You can use Ookla speedtest before applying any shaper and run several test to create such average possible throughput
+        You can use Ookla speedtest before applying any shaper and run several tests to create such average possible throughput

 Step 1b - Create Upload Pipe